alan-platform/alan-platform.github.io/pages/tuts/reference.md

 ---
 layout: page
-title: Basic README
+title: Reference Guide
 category: docs
 ---

-Download the Project Template from the [home page](/): [AlanProjectTemplate-master](https://github.com/M-industries/AlanProjectTemplate/archive/master.zip), or fork it on [GitHub](https://github.com/M-industries/AlanProjectTemplate).
+Download the Project Template from the [home page](/): [AlanProjectTemplate](https://github.com/M-industries/AlanProjectTemplate/archive/master.zip), or fork it on [GitHub](https://github.com/M-industries/AlanProjectTemplate).

 Unzip it and open a command line in the new directory.
 To get started, we're going to run some commands: